html5rocks/updates.html5rocks.com.new/_posts/2014-11-10-Support-for-installable-web-apps-with-webapp-manifest-in-chrome-38-for-Android.md

 ## Utility Apps

-The majority of games will benifit from this immedidately.
+The majority of games will benefit from this immedidately.
 You are more than likely going to want to launch as a standalone experience much like every other app on a mobile platform.
 Tell it to launch `standalone`

 {% highlight javascript %}
 "display": "standalone"